alx-tech/corelibrary/docs/external_integrations/authorization_ory_kratos/index.md

 1. [KratosAuthenticationHandler] - converts Kratos cookie into claims.
 2. [KratosWebHookHandlerBase] - provides functionality to handle Kratos webhooks and helps with serialization and deserialization of messages from/to Kratos.
-3. `IServiceCollection` extension methods - which allow to register [KratosAuthenticationHandler] and Kratos `IFrontendApi`, `IIdentityApi` API clients.
+3. `IServiceCollection` extension methods - which allow to register [KratosAuthenticationHandler].

 Ory Kratos can be either hosted on [Ory Network](https://www.ory.sh/network/) or be self-hosted.